 Alabaster’s Undertones

 Alabaster is a lovely, creamy warm white paint color.
-It technically has yellow undertones, but not so much that it will look bright yellow, thanks to a neutral base that cools it down just enough.
+It technically has yellow undertones, but not so much that it will look bright yellow, thanks to a drop of gray that cools it down just enough.

-If you want actual white walls, it’s less white than perhaps what you may think of as “white” (if that makes sense!).
-In fact, even though it is white, it feels like it could be an off-white.
+If you want bright white walls, Alabaster is less white than perhaps what you may think of as “white” (if that makes sense!).
+In fact, even though it is technically a white paint (based on its LRV), it looks more like an off-white.

 If you are looking for paint colors that are closer to true whites, I suggest looking at Benjamin Moore Chantilly Lace or for something slightly softer, Sherwin Williams Pure White.